Foaly/Foaly.github.io/_posts/2018-12-06-wifi-hearing.md

 Then I wrote some code so the chip cycles through all 13 wifi channels in the 2.4 GHz band and simply counts the amount of packet that it receives on each channel.
 The NodeMCU is then connected to a Teensy 3.6 with an audio shield.
 The code on Teensy runs 13 oscillators with a different tone each.
-All 13 tones are on the pentatonic scale (all the black keys ;)) so no matter which combination of tones is played together they still sound harmonic.
+All 13 tones are on the pentatonic scale (all the black keys on a piano ;)) so no matter which combination of tones is played together they still sound harmonic.
 So in a way each oscillator is linked to a wifi channel.
 The amount of data that is received on that channel influences the rate at which the oscillators fires.

-Listening in to the sounds the wifi data generates offers a sense how much data is sent around you and how it is distributed in the spectrum.
+Listening in to the sounds the wifi data generates offers a sense how much data is sent around you and how it is distributed in the wifi spectrum.
 I found that in a big city the sounds can often be quiet chaotic and sometimes cacophonous.
 But its also fun to find spots where there is no wifi at all like parks or elevators.
 Getting a feel for the spectrum usage comes quiet naturally.
 The presence or absence of high or low tones is easily detected.
-Changes in throughput (which is like to the rate at which the tones fire) is also still noticeable even when there are a lot of sound playing at the same time.
+Changes in throughput (which is linked to the rate at which the tones fire) is also still noticeable even when there are a lot of sound playing at the same time.

 I've also used a little transmitter called MiniMic to connect my wifi sense directly to the cochlear implant.
 When doing this I ran into issues with the limited frequency resolution of the CI.